Skip to main content

 What about being a student at BU most excites you?
 How do you hope to contribute to our campus community?
 (300 words)

-The key to this “Why This College?” prompt is to first lay out the specific aspects of the University that excite you, and then to supplement these aspects with the ways in which your personal traits and qualities will make you an excellent fit at the school’s community.
-Most importantly, you want to thoroughly research the aspects of BU that really resonate with you.
+The key to this “Why This College?” prompt is to first lay out the specific aspects of the University that excite you, and then to supplement these aspects with how your traits and qualities will make you an excellent fit in the school’s community.
+Most importantly, you want to thoroughly research the aspects of BU that resonate with you.

 Remember to discuss both academic and extracurricular aspects, as college is about what happens both inside and outside the classroom!
-Note, the second half of this prompt is new this year—it asks how you plan to contribute to the BU campus community.
-Be sure to address this half of the prompt by explaining how your personal values and interests align with BU.
+The second half of this prompt asks how you plan to contribute to the BU campus community.
+Be sure to address this half of the prompt by explaining how your values and interests align with BU.
 Discuss how you hope to showcase these values and interests in BU’s lively community.

 Here are some possible avenues: